Tips and tricks for remembering to take your supplements

 So, you’ve come to the point where you are ready to take control of your health.
 You’ve made the decision that you’re going to eat more healthily, exercise regularly and follow a programme of healthier lifestyle habits.
 For the first few days, you’re on fire, doing everything you’ve committed to and feeling better.
 But somehow, after a while, normal life and ingrained habits seem to creep back, and because your new habits aren’t quite embedded, you feel you’re slipping into your old ways.

-Sound familiar?
 Those early days of forming a new habit can be a challenge, and no matter how good our memory, we can’t always rely on it to prompt us at the right time when those neural connections aren’t yet solidified.
 When you sit down in the car and drive off to the farm shop for your healthy vegetables, your car is smart enough to tell you with an annoying “ping” if your seatbelt isn’t plugged in.
-“Clunk click every trip” adverts on TV are no longer necessary.
+We don’t need those “Clunk click every trip” adverts of the ’80s on TV anymore.
 But when it comes to nutrition, not even Alexa or a smart house is intelligent enough (yet) to remind us to make the right food choices or take our supplements.
 So we have to resort to good, old-fashioned psychology.

 Habits form from associations with contextual cues.
 In the case of the car seatbelt, most of the time the act of buckling up is automatic, even before the “ding ding” reminder kicks in.
 This is because the cue of sitting in the car seat, or putting the keys in the ignition, triggers the action.
 There’s no need for us to remind ourselves each time that putting the seatbelt on may just save our lives, but a close call, or worse, involving the lack of a seatbelt is a powerful incentive that also removes the need for the audible reminder.
 Our daughter occasionally reminds our son that she probably saved his life by nagging at him one day to put his seatbelt on… just before the car they were being driven to school in overturned onto its roof in a field.
 The two kids suddenly found themselves hanging from their seats, saved from landing on their heads by their seatbelts.
 Our son never again needed reminding to belt up!